Experiences & Case Studies - Safe and Sound Protocol

 Clinical consideration

-This trajectory illustrates the added value of the RRP for clients with early childhood and attachment trauma, where the nervous system structurally lacks experiential memory for a physiological safety state.
-RRP provides a foundation upon which other therapeutic modalities - such as EMDR or IFS - can build.
-A core principle of SoundTherapy: the dosage is the dosage at which the client feels more themselves afterwards, not less.
+This program illustrates the added value of RRP for clients with early childhood and attachment trauma, in which the nervous system structurally lacks an experiential memory of a physiological state of safety.
+RRP provides a foundation upon which other therapeutic modalities—such as EMDR or IFS—can build.
+A core principle of SoundTherapy: the appropriate dosage is the one that leaves the client feeling more like themselves afterward, not less.

 🔒 All personal data has been anonymized and/or fictionalized to protect the privacy of all family members.
-Permission for anonymous use was granted by the primary contact.
+Permission for anonymous use has been granted by the primary contact person.

 Case Study 08